 The 5 Types of Impostor Syndrome:

-The Perfectionist: You might think that people who will beat you with a stick if your desk is not perfectly arranged are not impostors?
+- The Perfectionist: You might think that people who have perfectly arranged desks are not impostors?
 They are the biggest ones.
 Perfectionists set mountain-high goals and when they don’t reach them, they feel ashamed and hide in the woods.
 Not sure if you’re a perfectionist?
 Are you constantly telling yourself when working on a project that “it has to be perfect?”
 Yes?
 Then you’re a perfectionist for sure.

-The Superwoman/man: These folks are convinced that everything they do, like literally everything, even going to the bathroom, should be done with style and grace.
-The Superman type push himself in every aspect of his life.
-This hustle mentality is powered by their inner belief that they’re not good enough.
+- The Superwoman/man: These folks are convinced that everything they do, like literally everything, even going to the bathroom, should be done with style and grace.
+The Superman type is going hard in every aspect of his life.
+This hustle mentality draws power by their inner belief that they’re not good enough.
 Thus, they do everything humanly possible to cover their flaws by overworking themselves.

-The Natural Genius: If the natural genius fails to kick-ass in the first try when doing something, he’ll feel ashamed because he was raised with the mentality that he’s a natural genius (duh!).
-Or in other words, these folks have a concrete belief in being awesome.
+- The Natural Genius: If the natural genius fails to kick-ass from the first attempt when he does something, he’ll feel ashamed because he was raised with the mentality that he’s a natural genius (duh!).
+Or in other words, these folks are convinced that they are awesome.
 If they fail at something, this directly contradicts their understanding of themselves.2 Such people were usually straight-A students and were told by their parents that they should always get praise from the people around them.

-The Expert: These are the self-help junkies.
+- The Expert: These are the self-help junkies.
 The ones that have a library full of encyclopedias and probably the only folks who support Wikipedia financially.
-They constantly consume content because they’re afraid that someone on the street will ask them questions about the Renaissance and that if they fail to answer it they will be publicly shamed.
-They measure their competence with the amount of things they know but rarely do something with the knowledge they possess.
+They constantly consume content because they’re afraid that someone on the street will ask them questions about the Renaissance and that if they fail to answer it they will be publicly ashamed.
+They measure their competence with the number of things they know but rarely do something with the knowledge they possess.

 You’ll beat yourself up and continuously over-consume content because you’ll think that everyone else is better than you.